-WP Engine is the No. 1 WordPress platform and offers managed WordPress hosting among other products.
-It supports more than 1.5 million websites and more than 185,000 customers across 150 countries, making it one of the most popular and trusted options for WordPress hosting.
+WP Engine is a WordPress platform that offers managed WordPress hosting, automated updates, daily backups, support, migration, SEO rankings and more.
+The platform supports more than 1.5 million websites and 185,000+ customers across 150 countries, making it one of the most popular and trusted options for WordPress hosting.

 What is Kinsta?

-Kinsta is a managed WordPress hosting service that offers 34 data centers around the world and guaranteed 99.9% uptime.
-The Starter plan supports 25,000 visits a month, which is suitable for the average website and is quickly catching up to WP Engine when it comes to managed WordPress hosting.
+Kinsta is a managed WordPress hosting service that offers 34 data centers worldwide and guarantees 99.9% uptime.
+The Starter plan supports 25,000 visits a month, which is suitable for the average website.
+Kinsta is quickly catching up to WP Engine when it comes to managed WordPress hosting.

 |Dev, stage and production environments||No||Yes|